lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ... and finally to the `SUCCESS` status
 ![CI06](./images/CI-06.png)

-From the log of the build we can see all the instructions of the Dockerfile that were executed to build the image.
+From the logs of the build we can see all the instructions of the Dockerfile that were executed to build the image.

 ![CI07](./images/CI-07.png)

 Going back to the repository, we can see the new tag that has been created.

 Note: as we did not specified any tag, each time a new image is created, it will overwrite the last version (the one with the `latest` tag).
-This is just for the example as this is not a suitable approach in a enterprise environment.
+In practice we would use a dedicated and unique tag for each build of an image.

 ![CI08](./images/CI-08.png)

 From the `timeline` tab of the repository, we can see the history of the action performed.
 In the current state, we have linked the repository to GitHub and then triggered a build.

 ![CI09](./images/CI-09.png)

 ### Setup the automated test